gcormier/esphome-dot/README.md

 # todo
 - [x] Physical board dimensions
 - [ ] Figure out pinout of ribbon cable
+- [ ] figure out PDN mystery. it needs to be controlled to use register 0x00 for pullup settings
 - [ ] Determine if ESP32 module can be used or needs custom design for RF purposes
 - [ ] Schematic
 - [ ] PCB design and layout